Anti-Inflammatory Foods to the Rescue

 The Centers for Disease Control and Prevention estimates that every 1 in 5 adults will be diagnosed with arthritis at certain stages of their lives.
 For those who are under 18, the risk of arthritic conditions decreases to 0.4%.
 Health analysts predict that by 2030, there will be roughly 67 million adults suffering from various forms of arthritis.
 These figures serve as a timely reminder for all individuals to provide extra care for their joints, especially if they have neglected to do so in the past.

-For existing patients of arthritis, they might feel that their future way of life will be dictated by their condition.
+Existing patients with arthritis might feel that their future way of life will be dictated by their condition.
 Although arthritis can be a tough condition to cope with, these negative thoughts should be expunged from their minds.

 Along with medication and tips from your doctor, arthritis (depending on severity) can be effectively managed by consuming foods that are known for their exemplary anti-inflammatory properties.